omriiii/Markup-Standard-Style/README.md

 * Always place an oprning curly brace (`{`) inside a newline *after* the selector.
 * Always place a space after the semi-colon (`:`) before defining your value.
 * Always indent children proerties & values.
 An exception below...
 * Always keep contextually close selectors next to each other in your code.
-(Example below...).
-* Always label the types of styles at the top of the document.
+* Always name the types of styles that are going to be defined inside the document at the top of the document.

 Code example
 ```